 Sian Astley, interior designer and builder at Moregeous Design created this raised decking idea using composite decking.
 Available from retailers such as Timbertech, composite deck boards don’t rot, warp or splinter, and require very little maintenance.

-If space is limited but you’d still like to create a decked area, then let this stunning decked courtyard inspire you.
+If space is limited but you’d still like small garden decking ideas, then let this stunning decked courtyard inspire you.
 Packed with all the essentials including a bistro table and chairs, bench seating area, colourful plant pots and lights, added flair comes in the shape of the canopy.
 It’s the perfect way to make use of an underused side return.

 Blogger and interior stylist Maxine Brady has created this beautiful yet incredibly practical area at her sunny seaside home.
 Colourful plant pots are available at Homebase, and get a similar Bistro set from Wayfair.

-We love this decking idea – the style of the pond and the planting is good old country garden, but the neat decked edging gives the garden a distinctly contemporary appeal that's practical, too.
-Find out more about planning a water feature into your garden design.
+We love this decking idea – the style of the pond water feature and the planting is good old country garden, but the neat decked edging gives the garden a distinctly contemporary appeal that's practical, too.

-15. Decking ideas for private spaces?
-Surround them with tall planting
+26. Decking ideas for private spaces?
+Surround them with vertical planting

 Decking lighting is essential to a good-looking deck at night, and we have already covered fairy lights and solar lights for an instant effect.
 But there are lots of other lighting options, from traditional built-in spot lights to more unusual bespoke lighting options.